 5. Family and Friends

 I love the power of family and friends.
-They hear the struggles, and they believe in the concept and are often ready and willing to help by getting in the trenches with you.
+They hear the struggles, and believe in the concept, and are often ready and willing to help by getting in the trenches with you.
 My mindset has always been to pay them back as quickly as possible.
 Trust has already been built because of years of prior lending experience with them – they know that I will do as I say.

 Sometimes it just takes a little creative planning to get the money you need to expand your business.
 My suggestion is to think about who you already know, and how you may be able to put your best foot forward to pursue your dream.